corbanmailloux/home-assistant-configuration/README.md

 This is the configuration I use for [Home Assistant](https://www.home-assistant.io/).
 I use [Hass.io](https://www.home-assistant.io/hassio/) running on a Raspberry Pi as the central Home Assistant server.

 ### Services and Devices
-Here are the services/platforms/other devices that I use with Home Assistant:
+Here are (some of) the services/platforms/other devices that I use with Home Assistant:

 | Name | Product Link | How It's Used in HASS |
 |------|--------------|-----------|